Tennine2077/Awesome-Dichotomous-Image-Segmentation/README.md

 2025/05/25 Add a Promptable paper on ArXiv'MGD-SAM2: Multi-view Guided Detail-enhanced Segment Anything Model 2 for High-Resolution Class-agnostic Segmentation'
 2025/04/19 Change a paper from ArXiv to ICLR 'Order-aware Interactive Segmentation' 2025/03/24 Change a paper from ArXiv to ICME 'DIS-SAM: Promoting Segment Anything Model towards Highly Accurate Dichotomous Image Segmentation'.
-2025/03/15 Add a paper on ArXiv 'Patch-Depth Fusion: Dichotomous Image Segmentation via Fine-Grained Patch Strategy and Depth Integrity-Prior'.
+2025/03/15 Add a paper on ArXiv 'High-Precision Dichotomous Image Segmentation via Depth Integrity-Prior and Fine-Grained Patch Strategy'.
 2025/03/10 Add a paper on PR 'S2DiNet: Towards lightweight and fast high-resolution dichotomous image segmentation'.
 2025/02/20 Add a paper on ESWA 'An Edge-Guided SAM for effective complex object segmentation'.
 2025/01/17 Add a paper on ArXiv 'BEN: Using Confidence-Guided Matting for Dichotomous Image Segmentation'.